Getting started with marketing for subscription-based apps

 While every app is different, most subscription models include three main events: free trial, monthly subscriptions, and annual subscriptions.

-The second and third events that you’re going to want to track are your monthly and your annual subscriptions; make sure that you track them separately though.
+The second and third events that you’re going to want to measure are your monthly and your annual subscriptions; make sure that you measure them separately though.
 Also, be sure to include revenue parameters so that you can accurately measure your ROI on these subscriptions.

 Next, I would suggest putting an event on your initiated checkout page.
 This is going to give you a great idea of how many people are considering your offer and then actually making a purchase.
 This will also be a great conversion rate that you’re going to be able to use for future optimizations.